 GeneCards Summary for MMP27 Gene

 MMP27 (Matrix Metallopeptidase 27) is a Protein Coding gene.
 Among its related pathways are Matrix Metalloproteinases and Integrin Pathway.
-GO annotations related to this gene include calcium ion binding and metallopeptidase activity.
-An important paralog of this gene is MMP13.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and metallopeptidase activity.
+An important paralog of this gene is MMP10.

 UniProtKB/Swiss-Prot for MMP27 Gene

 Matrix metalloproteinases degrade protein components of the extracellular matrix such as fibronectin, laminin, gelatins and/or collagens.

 Matrix metalloproteases (matrix metalloproteinase, MMPs), also called matrixins, are zinc-dependent endopeptidases and the major proteases in ECM degradation.
 MMPs are capable of degrading several extracellular molecules and a number of bioactive molecules.